 This bread is denser than American Irish Soda Bread.
 I recommend serving it with jam.
 We liked it with blueberry preserves.

 This article was posted on Tuesday, March 22nd, 2011 at 3:06 pm and is filed under Bread, Countries & Cultures, Holiday Recipes, Holidays Around the World, Ireland, Irish Soda Bread, Recipes of the World, St. Patrick's Day, Traditional Irish Soda Bread, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply